-Learn more here and apply.
+Learn more on the Online Certificate Program site and apply.

 Non-degree seeking students interested in pursuing the certificate on the Pullman campus:

-Learn more here and apply.
+Learn more on the WSU Admissions site and apply.

 The Organic Agriculture Certificate is an academic program.
 All students pursuing the certificate in organic agriculture must be admitted to Washington State University.
 Students interested in pursuing the online certificate, but not a degree in one of the majors offered online or on the Pullman campus, should apply as a non-degree seeking student.
 Note: Application deadlines are relaxed for non-degree seeking students, who can apply up to 1 week before classes begin (transcripts are not required for application).

 Tuition is based on several factors, campus, residency status, number of WSU credits you enroll in, and undergraduate/graduate standing.

 The 2014-15 estimated cost of tuition for online students pursuing the 18-credit certificate on a part-time basis is estimated at $10,260 ($570/cr).
 The summer 2015 tuition rate is $494 per credit.

 Financial Aid and Scholarships